History of Hotel Meyrick

 In 1670, a Cromwellian Officer named Edward Eyre acquired by lease a number of properties, among them the area now known as Eyre Square, lease for 99 years at a yearly rent of £3.
 He also acquired the house of Robert Martin, which was located approximately on the site of the present day hotel.
 Fast forward to the mid-nineteenth century and a block of tenement houses which occupied the site had to be demolished to make way for the hotel.
 The build was completed at a cost of £30,000 for the Midland and Great Western Railway Company.
 The company’s architect, John Skipton Mulvany, designed both the Galway railway station and hotel.

 One of the first functions ever held at the ‘Railway Hotel’ was the Galway Subscription Ball organised by Lady Clanmorris and Lady Redington and held just 10 days after opening.
 It was the event of the year and all acknowledged the hotel as being the lap of luxury!

-In July 1857, Prince Louis Napoleon of France arrived at the hotel for lunch, shortly after landing in Galway docks on board his steam yacht La Reine Hortense.
+The first royal visitor arrived in July 1857 when Prince Louis Napoleon of France visited for lunch, shortly after landing in Galway docks on board his steam yacht La Reine Hortense.

 Hotel in War Time